LucidMach/Blog/src/content/blog/my-big-problem-with-machine-learning.md

 1. too **theory intense** (Andrew NG's Coursera Course is an example)
 2. too much **framework** (tensorflow and sklearn API abstracted)

-searching for _[ML algorithm] from scratch_ **usually got you across that hurdle**, ton of amazing resources out there on youtube by the way
+searching for _implementing [insert ML model/algorithm name] from scratch_ **got me across that hurdle**, ton of amazing resources out there on youtube by the way

 # What does ML Refer To?